-“I’ve learned that you have to pivot or perish,” says Rylan Robb, who participated in last summer’s FBW course and was also a guest on the Wharton Global Youth Future of the Business World podcast.
+“I’ve learned that you have to pivot or perish,” says Rylan Robb, who participated in the 2021 FBW course and was also a guest on the Wharton Global Youth Future of the Business World podcast.
 “You have to change or things won’t work out.
 That is a fundamental law of life.
 Something’s bound to change, and what’s going to really matter is how you adapt to that change.”

 Wharton marketing professor Barbara Kahn would agree with those sentiments, especially as they apply to the retail sector, a mercurial market for which she has developed a deep expertise.
-Kahn, who taught last summer’s FBW retail module for high school students and led the POP simulation, also wrote and recently updated the book The Shopping Revolution: How Retailers Succeed in an Era of Endless Disruption Accelerated by COVID-19.
+Kahn, who has taught the FBW retail module for high school students and led the POP simulation, also wrote and recently updated the book The Shopping Revolution: How Retailers Succeed in an Era of Endless Disruption Accelerated by COVID-19.

 “Lululemon pivoted to digital in a big way, and they could answer the demand their customers were requiring of them.” — Barbara Kahn, Wharton Marketing Professor